yankaindustries/mc-components/README.md

 mc-components aims to provide primitive components to build user interfaces in MasterClass.

 ## mc-components in your project
-These components are most easily imported as a dependency.
+This component library is most easily imported as a dependency.
 You can use `yarn` or `npm` to bring it in to your project.
 This ensures all required `js` and styles are included.

 `yarn add mc-components` or `npm install mc-components --save`